haxordx/challenges/README.md

 Your experience will help maintainers improve their tools and remove friction for the next developer.
 And remember, developer experience uses many tools and is different for everyone.

 ### Using the Replayable CLI

+The following shell script will open a GitHub issue with a clip of the last 30 seconds of your screen.

 ```sh
 gh issue create -w -t "My Feedback" -b "`replayable --md`"